Renwick-Tyryshkin-Lab/MFeaST/README.md

 .exe files are for Windows installation.
 Then follow [Windows installation instructions](#windows).

 MATLAB Runtime 2023a required for MATLAB user version of latest release.
 Please use the "Installer Version" to install Runtime with MFeaST.
-After downloading,

 See [renwicklab](https://www.renwicklab.com/molecular-feast/)https://www.renwicklab.com/molecular-feast/ for more information.
 For step by step instructions on installation and use, please see "Before You Begin" and "Stage 3" in [A user-driven machine learning approach for RNA-based sample discrimination and hierarchical classification